MarcLafon/MarcLafon.github.io/_posts/2021-06-08-double-descent-2.md

-In the over-parameterized regime, as the complexity of $$\mathcal{H}$$ and the EMC increases, the number of interpolating solutions (i.e. achieving almost zero training error) increases and the question of the selection of a particular element in $$\text{argmin}_{h \in \mathcal{H}} L_n(h)$$ is crucial.
+In the over-parameterized regime, as the complexity of $$\mathcal{H}$$ and the EMC increases, the number of interpolating solutions (i.e. achieving almost zero training error) increases, and the question of the selection of a particular element in $$\text{argmin}_{h \in \mathcal{H}} L_n(h)$$ is crucial.
 Inductive biases, explicit or implicit, are a way to find predictors that generalize well.